Common Questions About Sugars

 Sugars are a source of energy for the body.
 Glucose, a type of sugar, is the primary fuel for the brain and muscles.
 However, it's important to consume sugars in moderation as excessive intake can lead to health issues such as weight gain and increased risk of dental cavities.

-How much Sugars do I need?
+How much sugars do I need?

 What are the health benefits of sugars?